taseenbappi/denta/README.md

 <h1 align="center">"Denta" is a dental clinic in Bangladesh</h1>
-<h3 align="center">We are provide dental service low cost.</h3>
+<h3 align="center">We are provide dental service low of cost.</h3>

 Please visit our Clinic website (https://denta111.web.app/).

 ## Features

+- Easily get your appoinment.
+- We provide our best service.
+- We are 100% protect your personal information.
+- Our doctor well experienced.
-- You can easily calculate hire employees salary.
+- You can easily login with google email id.
-- View employee cv to easy to hire.
-- You can view employess list.